Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

 Record Architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Audio mixer and passthrough have the same record architecture.
-The block diagram of audio record is shown in Figure 1-7.
+The block diagram of audio record is shown as below.

 .. figure:: ../figures/audio_record_architecture.svg
    :scale: 120%
    :align: center

-   Figure 1-7 Record architecture
+   Record architecture